Big Red Book

 Bessie LOVE (1898-1986)

 Bessie, who was born in Texas, USA, began her acting career in Hollywood's silent era, making her debut in D. W. Griffith's Intolerance in 1915.
-She made over 100 pictures in 15 years, and having successfully transitioned to talkies, was nominated for the Academy Award for Best Actress for The Broadway Melody in 1929.
+She made over 100 films in 15 years, and having successfully transitioned to talkies, was nominated for the Academy Award for Best Actress for The Broadway Melody in 1929.

 "Oh no, really?
 Oh I say, truly?
 Are you sure?"